Barnston Island Wool

 The Russells currently keep about 40 sheep bred specifically for wool suited to projects for spinning and felting.
 Most sheep are crosses of Gotland, Romney, California Variegated Mutant ( CVM) or Blue Faced Leicester (BFL) .

-Contact Susan at smrussel(at)sfu.ca to find out what fleece are currently available and to book a visit to the farm.
+Contact Susan at smrussel(at)sfu.ca to find out what fleece are currently available.

 More About Us